theblacksmith/typescript-require/README.md

         return val.toUpperCase();
     }

-You should know that;
-I've been toying with TypeScript for just a couple of hours now, so I might have some weird bugs here.
+# Module Dependencies in TS files
+You can load any other TypeScript or Javascript module from your typescripts.
+However, you should use different methods for different modules

+### sample.ts
+Given that there are two files, `foomodule.js` and `barmodule.ts` at the same directory as sample.ts

+    // Load a JavaScript module with standard Node.JS require var foomodule = require('./foomodule.js');

+    // Load a TypeScript module with TypeScript module syntax import barmodule = module('barmodule');

+Note that the second one essentially gets compiled to a `require` call just like the first one.
+However, `import ... module` syntax makes it possible to use TyepScript compile time validation features (like type checking).

 Developed By
 ============

-* Ekin Koc - <ekin@eknkc.com>
+Ekin Koc - <ekin@eknkc.com>

+**Note:** I've been toying with TypeScript for just a couple of hours now, so I might have some weird bugs here.

 License
 =======